saracoth/newdark-mods/README.md

 For more information or to install this mod, check out the [Minion Summoner](doc/Mod-MinionSummoner.md) documentation.

-### Radar (Thief 1/Gold/2)
+### X-Raydar (Thief 1/Gold/2)

-Makeshift "radar" effect that helps find nearby loot or other items of interest.
+Visual that helps find nearby loot or other items of interest.
 Useful for tracking down those pesky little coins and other hard-to-spot items.

 For more information or to install this mod, check out the [Radar](doc/Mod-Radar.md) documentation.